-SSSI/Site of Importance for Nature Conservation: Part of Site of Importance for Nature

-Conservation (borough importance grade II)

-(but see BD13 in Chapter 8)
+SSSI/Site of Importance for Nature Conservation: Part of Site of Importance for Nature Conservation (borough importance grade II) (but see BD13 in Chapter 8)

-Listed Building/Conservation Area: Rayners Lane Station grade II listed;

-adjacent to Rayners Lane Conservation Area
+Listed Building/Conservation Area: Rayners Lane Station grade II listed; adjacent to Rayners Lane Conservation Area

-- 4.23 The site is suitable for partial residential development with retention of an appropriate amount of station car parking to help meet demand generated by commuters and in connection with major events at Wembley stadium.
+- 4.13 The site is suitable for partial residential development with retention of an appropriate amount of station car parking to help meet demand generated by commuters and in connection with major events at Wembley stadium.
 The housing capacity figure shown is indicative, based on half of the site being redeveloped for housing.
-Any planning application for the redevelopment of the site should be supported by evidence of car parking demand and show how that demand will be met by the re-provision of car parking capacity on the site or elsewhere. - 4.24 The western part of the site forms part of a Site of Importance for Nature Conservation, but as part of a review of such sites the boundary of this designation is revised to exclude the car park area (see BD13 in Chapter 8).
+Any planning application for the redevelopment of the site should be supported by evidence of car parking demand and show how that demand will be met by the re-provision of car parking capacity on the site or elsewhere. - 4.14 The western part of the site forms part of a Site of Importance for Nature Conservation, but as part of a review of such sites the boundary of this designation is revised to exclude the car park area (see BD13 in Chapter 7).
 The design and layout of development on the site must be sensitive to the nature conservation site and to setting of the adjacent listed station complex and to the Rayners Lane conservation area.

-Proposals must also ensure that the amenities of neighbouring occupiers in High Worple are not adversely affected. - 4.25 It should be noted that the site lies directly on a secondary aquifer, the groundwater in which may be in hydraulic conductivity with the chalk principal aquifer.
+Proposals must also ensure that the amenities of neighbouring occupiers in High Worple are not adversely affected.

+4.15 It should be noted that the site lies directly on a secondary aquifer, the groundwater in which may be in hydraulic conductivity with the chalk principal aquifer.
 Therefore any planning application for this site must include a preliminary risk assessment to assess if land contamination may be present at the site.
 This should be submitted with the planning application.
 The assessment needs to include information on past and current uses, if sensitive controlled waters receptors are present and if the site could pose a pollution risk.
 The assessment should also consider if any aspects of the proposed development could pose a pollution risk should contamination be present (i.e. deep drilling to facilitate the installation of foundation piles, site drainage); further work such as an intrusive site investigation may be required.
+As the site is adjacent to London Underground infrastructure, early consultation with Transport for London's infrastructure protection team will be required.